UnUniFi/moderators/seasons/0x1/moderators-list.md

 - MEE6 experience point at the start of this season: `0`
 - MEE6 experience point at the end of this season: `Not yet`

+##Famo
+- Discord username: mcfemi6#7025
+- UnUniFi address: ununifi1qhxnlhh53y2t73urgdqqxn7ttkseegwz62aq4j
+- MEE6 experience point at the start of this season: `0`
+- MEE6 experience point at the end of this season: `Not yet`

 ## Example

 This is just an example.